What is tenant insurance?

 When taking an inventory of the items you’d like insured, you’ll be asked whether you would like an actual cash value (ACV) or a replacement value policy.
 Replacement value policies cost more but allow you to re-purchase the damaged item at its current market value.
 An ACV policy, on the other hand, takes depreciation of an item at current market value into account; so, while you’ll get some cash back, it’s very unlikely you’ll get back the full amount you paid for an item.

 Purchasing renters insurance is pretty simple to do.
-First, you can compare quotes by phone, in person or online between different insurance providers or with your broker.
+First, you can compare tenant insurance quotes by phone, in person or online between different insurance providers or with your broker.
 If you already have insurance for auto, you can usually bundle your coverage and get a discount too.
 Once you’ve found a great policy and signed up, your provider will usually give you a proof of insurance document to provide your landlord.

 Tenant insurance isn’t mandatory in Canada, but it’s a very smart thing to have.
 In fact, many landlords require proof of insurance before they lease, in the same way not smoking or no pets can be a condition of rental.
 That means if you don’t comply, you can be evicted.
-“Landlords want to make sure their tenants and their property are properly protected,” says Karageorgos.

 Your landlord will likely ask to see a copy of your policy for its policy number and to review the insurance company.
 Rental property insurance policies are annual, requiring a review every 12 months.
 Your landlord may ask for a copy on renewal as well.
 (Read more about why your landlord may require tenant insurance here.)